Cal009/mildew-in-cherry-trees/README.md

     - As a client I want to display the difference between the average healthy leaf and average leaf affected by the powdery mildew in order to visually differentiate between the two.
     - As a client I want to display an image montage of either healthy leaves or those affected by powdery mildew in order to visually differentiate between the two.

+The user stories were addressed when creating the Data Visualization notebook and are then displayed on the streamlit dashboard.
+Breaking down the Data Visualization notebook:
+    - The difference between an average infected leaf and a healthy one
+    - Image montage for either infected or healthy leaves.

 ### Business Requirement 2: Classification
 >The client is interested in predicting if a cherry leaf is healthy or contains powdery mildew.

+**User Storys:**
+    - As a client I want the ML model to have an overall accuracy rating of at least 97%

+The user story was adhered to when creating the ML model and acchieved over the required accuracy.
+That can then be used in the dashboard to upload more images and still receive the same level of accuracy.

 ## ML Business Case